 Our lead product candidate, PC14586, is an orally available small molecule designed to potently and selectively correct p53 misfolding caused by a specific p53 mutation, Y220C, while sparing wild-type p53.
 The Y220C mutation is associated with 1.0-1.5% of all cancers, including breast, non-small cell lung cancer, or NSCLC, colorectal, pancreatic and ovarian cancers.
 PC14586 is designed to restore the wild-type conformation by occupying the crevice created by the tyrosine to cysteine mutation in amino acid position 220.
-While we are in the early stages of discovery and development of our product candidates and our novel approach is unproven, we are initially pursuing a tumor-agnostic development strategy and received authorization to proceed under an investigational new drug application, or IND, for PC14586 on September 4, 2020 and plan to start a Phase 1/2 clinical trial in the second half of 2020.
-Our strategy is to seek approval under an accelerated pathway, and we believe our Phase 1/2 clinical trial has the potential to serve as a pivotal study.
-We cannot guarantee that the U.S. Food and Drug Administration, or FDA, will agree with this strategy of utilizing the Phase 1/2 clinical trial as a pivotal study, which could require us to conduct additional clinical trials prior to seeking FDA approval.
+We are initially pursuing a tumor-agnostic development strategy and plan to submit our investigational new drug application, or IND, for PC14586 and start a Phase 1/2 clinical trial in the second half of 2020.
+Our strategy is to seek approval under an accelerated pathway, and we believe our Phase 1/2 clinical trial can serve as a pivotal study.
 In addition, we are leveraging our precision oncology platform to develop a pipeline of oral small molecule product candidates that structurally correct other p53 hotspot mutations to restore their wild-type function.